bobwulff/Cardmacropad/README.md

 # NOW FOR THE FIRMWARE

-1) Connect the macropad to a computer with a USB-C cable WHILE HOLDING the BOOT button on the PiZero.
+1) Connect the macropad to a computer with a USB-C cable WHILE HOLDING the BOOT button on the PI-Zero.
 ![Screenshot 2025-05-07 19-07-53](https://github.com/user-attachments/assets/fec8fff5-d5cd-4f77-b5ac-f1f2fcd09a04)

 2) If done correctly, it will show up as a drive on your computer.
-If this does not happen, hold the BOOT button, and while holding the BOOT button and press the RESET button one time.
+If this does not happen, hold the BOOT button, and while holding the BOOT button press the RESET button one time.
 ![Screenshot 2025-05-07 19-09-08](https://github.com/user-attachments/assets/a632cb60-43d0-4080-942b-c036f9c10f16)

 3) Drag over the [GP2040-CE_0.7.11_WaveshareZero.uf2 firmware linked here](https://github.com/bobwulff/Cardmacropad/blob/ba1f3849e7113883848c1dc979786deaaa10a982/GP2040-CE_0.7.11_WaveshareZero.uf2)